BHFDSC/documentation/docs/resources/codelist_formatting.md

 permalink: /resources/phenotype_library_resources/codelist_formatting
 ---
 # Codelist Formatting
+For upload to the HDR UK Phenotype Library, codelists must be in .csv files with a separate file needed for each coding terminology used (e.g. SNOMED, ICD-10).
+Files must be formatted with two columns: a 'Code' column containing the codes and a 'Description' column containing the clinical terms.

-We have produced a script to aid in formatting codelists ready for submission to the HDR UK Phenotype Library.
+We have produced a script to aid in formatting codelists ready for submission.
 The script takes a codelist .csv file (that includes multiple phenotypes and coding terminologies) and splits it into separate .csv files based on the unique combinations of 'name' (phenotype) and 'terminology' (code type).
 For each combination it creates a .csv file with the naming convention "phenotype_terminology.csv" (eg. myocarditis_ICD10.csv) containing only rows for that group.
 The output files are saved in the "phenotype_csvs" folder.

 The script can be downloaded [here](https://bhfdsc.github.io/documentation/assets/images/codelist_csv_split.R).